SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 ```
 #### States

+For problem analysis, we consider a system at some state and its env.

 ```==A macroscopic human action will trigger a physical process, visible or microscopic.== Processes can be categorized into single processes and composite ones based on the number of human actions.

 ##### Single Process